ddnexus/pagy/.github/ISSUE_TEMPLATE/Documentation.md

 ---
 <!--

 By following the steps below you will either solve your problem or ensure that it's a real documentation issue.
+If you are not sure about it, please use the "Pagy Q&A" button issue.

 WARNING: DOCUMENTATION ISSUES NOT FOLLOWING THIS TEMPLATE MAY BE DELETED WITHOUT NOTICE